survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-After this change, our application works the same way as before.
+After this change and refreshing the browser, our application works the same way as before.
 We have gained something in return, though.
-We can begin to alter the state.
+We can now begin to alter the state.

 In the earlier versions of React, you achieved the same result with `getInitialState`.
 We're passing `props` to `super` by convention.
 If you don't pass it, `this.props` won't get set!
 Calling `super` invokes the same method of the parent class and you see this kind of usage in object oriented programming often.